Croups/documentation-agent/README.md

 - Relevance scoring and document reranking
 - Support for both general queries and code-specific questions
 - Interactive command-line interface

+# What can you do with this

+- Query Documentation Naturally: Ask questions in plain English about your documentation
+- Get Code Examples: Request specific code snippets and implementation examples
+- Smart Search: Find relevant information even when your query doesn't match exact keywords
+- Process Large Documents: Handle extensive documentation through efficient chunking and embedding
+- Contextual Responses: Receive answers that combine information from multiple relevant document sections
+- Interactive Usage: Use through a simple command-line interface with continuous interaction

 ## Technologies